MicrochipTech/zephyr/boards/microchip/mec_assy6941/doc/index.rst

 #.
 In case you don't see your application running, please make sure ``LED1`` and ``LED2``
    are lit.
 If one of these is off, then check the power-related jumpers again.

 #.
-If you can't program the board using Dediprog, disconnect the Assy6791
+If you suspect the SPI image was not programmed remove the SPI dongle from the EVB
-   from the main board Assy6906 and try again.
+   and try flashing it again.

-#.
-If Dediprog can't detect the onboard flash, press the board's Reset button and try again.

 PCA9555 Enabling
 ================